 In the absence of book bans, students have full freedom to read.
 But with book bans, students can likely get access to the restricted material—and they may go forth with extra veracity, because of, you know, the scarcity effect and all that jazz.

 So this brings me back to the question at hand:

 Why are people challenging books?

 When I think of book bans, one of the first things that comes to mind is fear of change.
 Every individual experiences this at some point in their life.
 And this innately-human fear is backed by science.

-First off, our experience of change is similar to failure.
+First off, experiencing change is similar to how we feel when we experience failure.
 That is, research shows that:

 - We take in unpredictability and uncertainty like we would a threat.